Skip to content

 Your primary issue is difficulty lifting your foot during walking, but your ankle is otherwise stable.

-• Best AFO type: Leaf Spring
+• Best AFO type: Leaf Spring or Swedish

 • Slim enough to slip into most shoes